 William Martin, The Parent's Tao Te Ching: Ancient Advice for Modern Parents

 Please continue to stay in touch with us as often as you need and we will do whatever we can to help and support you.

-Wishing you a restful and healthy May Half Term break and my immense thanks again for all your support and continued generosity in these difficult times.
+Thank you, again, for all your support and continued generosity in these difficult times.

 Look after yourselves and those around you.